ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 #### Installing astro packages

-One of the most enjoyable things about Astro is working the CLI.
-This is a simple project, but when installing packages from astro, I didn't have to touch any config files.
+One of the most enjoyable things about Astro is working with the CLI.
+This is a simple project, but when installing packages from Astro, I didn't have to touch any config files.
 This seems small, but it automatically added tailwind, image & react to the [astro config](./astro.config.mjs).

-For example, when I wanted to use [Tailwind](https://styled-components.com/), I simply ran the following command in the terminsal, `npx astro add tailwind`.
+For example, when I wanted to use [Tailwind](https://styled-components.com/), I simply ran the following command in the terminal, `npx astro add tailwind`.
 I didn't have to manually install tailwind, configure [astro](./astro.config.mjs) etc... 😃

 #### Using Js Frameworks & Libraries